Nevanlinna--Pick norms on scattered and Cantor spectra: Preliminaries

 Let $A$ be a commutative Banach algebra.
-By $\triangle(A)$ we will denote the Gelfand space of $A$ which is the set of all non-zero multiplicative - linear functionals endowed with the weak$^{\ast}$-topology (for more details consult textbooks \cite{k}, \cite{r2}, \cite{zel}).
-In order to avoid complications such as algebras with zero multiplication we will always assume that $A$ is semisimple i.e. for every $0\neq x\in A$ there exists $\varphi\in\triangle(A)$ such that $\varphi(x)\neq 0$.
-Recall that every element $x\in A$ defines a function $\widehat{x}:\triangle(A)\to \C$, called the Gelfand transform of $x$, as follows:
+We write $\Delta(A)$ for the Gelfand space, that is, the set of all nonzero multiplicative linear functionals endowed with the weak$^*$ topology; see, e.g., \cite{k,r2,zel}.
+Throughout the paper we assume that $A$ is semisimple, i.e., for every $0\neq x\in A$ there exists $\varphi\in\Delta(A)$ such that $\varphi(x)\neq 0$.